actions/toolkit/packages/github/README.md

 run();
 ```

-You can pass client options (except `auth`, which is handled by the token argument), as specified by [Octokit](https://octokit.github.io/rest.js/), as a second argument to the `GitHub` constructor.
+You can pass client options, as specified by [Octokit](https://octokit.github.io/rest.js/), as a second argument to the `GitHub` constructor.

 You can also make GraphQL requests.
 See https://github.com/octokit/graphql.js for the API.